populationgenomics/talos/README.md

 - You want to detect **variants that have become reportable** due to updates in gene–disease or variant–disease knowledge

-- You aim to **minimise the number of variants requiring manual review** optimising for specificity over sensitivity
+- You aim to **minimise the number of variants requiring manual review** optimising for specificity over-sensitivity

 - You are working with **exome or genome sequencing data** from previously analysed research or clinical cohorts